sigcsets/sigcse2022/_reviewers/paper-review-process.md

 showTitle: true
 ---

-SIGCSE papers are reviewed using a double-blind process managed through EasyChair.
+SIGCSE papers are reviewed using a dual anonymous process managed through EasyChair.
 There are four phases to the review process: [bid](#bid), [review](#review), [discussion](#discussion), and [recommendation](#recommendation).
+In addition to the Program Co-Chairs, two other types of volunteers contribute to this process:

-**Reviewers** provide high-quality reviews for submissions to provide authors with feedback so they may improve their work for presentation or future submission.  **Associate Program Chairs** (APCs) meta-review each paper and provide a recommendation and feedback to the Program Chairs.
+- **Reviewers** provide high-quality reviews for submissions to provide authors with feedback so they may improve their work for presentation or future submission.
+- **Associate Program Chairs** (APCs) meta-review each paper and provide a recommendation and feedback to the Program Chairs.

 Each *paper* submission will receive 4 reviews and a meta-review.

 All reviews are submitted through EasyChair.
 Reviewers are considered "Ordinary PC members" in EasyChair.
 APCs are considered "Senior PC members" in EasyChair.

-All paper submissions are anonymous.
-Reviewers and APCs are anonymous to each other.
-Please refer to other reviewers by their reviewer number for each paper's review.
+In the dual anonymous process, all paper submissions are anonymous and reviewers and APCs are anonymous to each other and the authors.
+During the discussion, please refer to other reviewers by their reviewer number for each paper's review.

 ## Reviewer and APC Timeline

-The following dates describe the timeline for Reviewer & APC work on SIGCSE 2020.
+The following dates describe the timeline for Reviewer & APC work on SIGCSE TS 2021.
 Please consider your workload around these dates before accepting a Reviewer or APC invitation.

 <div class="table-responsive" style="margin-top: 20px;">
   <table class="table">